00AbhiChaunhan00/Hospitality-Revenue-Performance-Analytics/README.md

 ## 📈 Key Takeaway

-This project helped me understand how hospitality data can be transformed into business insights by combining **data analysis, KPI tracking, visualization, and business context**.
+This project helped me understand how hospitality data can be transformed into business insights by combining **data analysis, KPI tracking, visualization, and business context**

 Rather than only visualizing the data, the dashboard focuses on answering: